johnnchung/NotesApp/README.md

 | run     | Run the application or console project               |
 | distZip | Create run scripts in application/build/distribution |
 | distTar | Create run scripts in application/build/distribution |

+Building an installer for the project:

+run ./gradlew jpackage

+an installer will be installed in application/build/jpackage/Notes

+You can use the Notes.exe as a shortcut